 Challenges facing WJH in 2021

 The development and growth of WJH rely on a large amount of high-quality manuscripts.
 We appreciate and encourage all authors to submit their topically-relevant manuscripts to WJH, to enjoy the benefits of this great platform and sharing resource in disseminating their medical research results.
 Our Editorial Board members are encouraged to continue their support by actively serving as peer reviewers, authors contributing articles, and journal representatives inviting high-quality articles from others.
-WJH Editorial Board members are also encouraged to communicate with the Editors-in-Chief actively, providing suggestions and analyzing discipline hotspots to promote their academic influence through the WJH.
+WJH Editorial Board members are also encouraged to communicate with the Editors-in-Chief actively, provide suggestions and analyze discipline hotspots to promote their academic influence through the WJH.

 CONCLUSION

 In 2021, WJH will publish more high-quality original and review articles, consistently improving its academic influence and moving closer towards its next goal of inclusion in the SCIE as soon as possible, which will ultimately promote the overall development of the field of hepatology.
-WJH’s Editors-in-Chief and Editorial Office staff expect to be more productive and have committed to working diligently, with you all, to raise the academic rank of WJH in 2021.
-In order to achieve these goals, we recognize the importance of substantive support and submissions from authors like you in tandem with the dedicated efforts and expertise of our invited reviewers, many of who also serve on our Editorial Board.
+WJH’s Editors-in-Chief and Editorial Office staff expect to be more productive and have committed to working diligently with all of you to raise the academic rank of WJH in 2021.
+In order to achieve these goals, we recognize the importance of substantive support and submissions from authors like you in tandem with the dedicated efforts and expertise of our invited reviewers, many of whom also serve on our Editorial Board.
 Please feel free to contact our Editorial Office (editorialoffice@wjgnet.com) if you have further questions, need support, or wish to share your suggestions.

 Footnotes